Instrumentation: Automatic process control

-In the early years of process control, process indicators and control elements such as valves were monitored by an operator that walked around the unit adjusting the valves to obtain the desired temperatures, pressures, and flows.
+In the early years of process control, process indicators and control elements such as valves were monitored by an operator, that walked around the unit adjusting the valves to obtain the desired temperatures, pressures, and flows.
 As technology evolved pneumatic controllers were invented and mounted in the field that monitored the process and controlled the valves.
-This reduced the amount of time process operators were needed to monitor the process.
-Later years the actual controllers were moved to a central room and signals were sent into the control room to monitor the process and outputs signals were sent to the final control element such as a valve to adjust the process as needed.
+This reduced the amount of time process operators needed to monitor the process.
+Latter years, the actual controllers were moved to a central room and signals were sent into the control room to monitor the process and outputs signals were sent to the final control element such as a valve to adjust the process as needed.
 These controllers and indicators were mounted on a wall called a control board.
 The operators stood in front of this board walking back and forth monitoring the process indicators.
 This again reduced the number and amount of time process operators were needed to walk around the units.
 The most standard pneumatic signal level used during these years was 3–15 psig.

 Large integrated computer-based systems

 Process control of large industrial plants has evolved through many stages.
 Initially, control would be from panels local to the process plant.
-However this required a large manpower resource to attend to these dispersed panels, and there was no overall view of the process.
-The next logical development was the transmission of all plant measurements to a permanently-manned central control room.
-Effectively this was the centralisation of all the localised panels, with the advantages of lower manning levels and easier overview of the process.
+However, this required a large manpower resource to attend to these dispersed panels, and there was no overall view of the process.
+The next logical development was the transmission of all plant measurements to a permanently staffed central control room.
+Effectively this was the centralization of all the localized panels, with the advantages of lower manning levels and easy overview of the process.
 Often the controllers were behind the control room panels, and all automatic and manual control outputs were transmitted back to plant.

 However, whilst providing a central control focus, this arrangement was inflexible as each control loop had its own controller hardware, and continual operator movement within the control room was required to view different parts of the process.
 With coming of electronic processors and graphic displays it became possible to replace these discrete controllers with computer-based algorithms, hosted on a network of input/output racks with their own control processors.
 These could be distributed around plant, and communicate with the graphic display in the control room or rooms.
 The distributed control concept was born.

 The introduction of DCSs and SCADA allowed easy interconnection and re-configuration of plant controls such as cascaded loops and interlocks, and easy interfacing with other production computer systems.
 It enabled sophisticated alarm handling, introduced automatic event logging, removed the need for physical records such as chart recorders, allowed the control racks to be networked and thereby located locally to plant to reduce cabling runs, and provided high level overviews of plant status and production levels.